rupurt/webpack-copy-after-build-plugin/README.md

 Webpack Copy After Build Plugin
 ===============================

-A webpack plugin that allows webpack build artifacts to be included via sprockets directives.
+A webpack plugin that allows webpack build artifacts to be copied into custom paths.
+For example to be included via sprockets directives.
 This helps reduce the onboarding time and friction when introducing Webpack into a legacy Rails application.
+Or simplifies your build setups or development workflow when using builds from IDEs as IntelliJ which may use different output directories.
+For example in connection with SpringBoot builds.

 Install
 -------